A Self-Reflecting Formal Language: Conditional sentences and Curry's paradox

 Formally, the first of these axioms could be added to reflectica in the form

 We should be careful here because if we add too many or too strong axioms, we could face Curry's paradox.
 So we should work in the style of substructural logics~\cite{sep-logic-substructural} here.
-For example, if we add the modus ponens rule in the form of the axiom
+For example, if we add the modus ponens rule in the form of the axiom (informally written as)